PankajVirendraModi/SQL-Project-01-with-PowerBI/README.md

 # SQL-project-01
-Imported the data from Comma Separated Files(CSV) and executed queries to retrieve data
+Imported the data from Comma Separated Files(CSV) in PostgreSQL and executed queries to retrieve data